mahanzavari/Turing/ReadME.md

-Of course.
-Here is a comprehensive README file for the provided Python script.
-It explains the purpose, features, installation, and usage of the Turing Machine simulator.

----

 # Turing Machine Palindrome Checker

 This script provides a command-line simulation of a Turing Machine designed to determine if a given string from the alphabet `{a, b}` is a palindrome.